5. Looping over two collections

-The key is to avoid accessing elements by indicies and also managing the concern of which list is smaller than which.
-Use zip to iterate over the two lists; the iteration will only go until the end of the shorter list.
+Avoid accessing elements by indices and manually managing which list is shorter.
+Use zip to iterate over both collections, stopping at the end of the shorter one.

 1names = ['john', 'jane', 'jeremy', 'janice', 'joyce', 'jonathan']